justinsola/justinsola.github.io/gun_desirability.md

 ### 3) End result

-When participants encoutner the question, there should be no default value (aka anchor point).
-After clocking on the slider, a handle appears to mark the value selected along the interval.
-See an example below:
+There should be no default value (aka anchor point).
+After clicking on the slider, a handle appears to mark the value selected along the interval.
+See below:
 <p align="center">
 <img align="center" src="./files/hunting_rifle_example.png" width="90%">
 </p>